1 – Look up your County Board of Elections and call or visit their website for meeting times.*

-Counties are considering their Early Voting plans for the 2018 General Election.
-Given the short timeline for decision-making on Early Voting plans, it’s important to have Early Voting advocates like you ready to take action for your communities.
+Given the importance of 2020 decision-making on your county’s Early Voting plans, it’s vital to have Early Voting advocates like you year-round and ready to take action for your communities.

-# 2 – Download the “2018 Early Voting Advocacy Packet,” full of resources to learn the best ways to influence the hours and locations your county offers voters during Early Voting and a paper report form for documenting what happens.
+# 2 – Print our Early Voting Advocacy Packet, full of resources to learn the best ways to influence the hours and locations your county offers voters during Early Voting and a paper report form for documenting what happens.

 # 4 – Want to quickly share out information about Early Voting discussions and planning from your County Board of Elections meeting?
-Fill out our online Early Voting Advocacy Report Form.
+Fill out our EV Advocacy Report Form.

 Questions?
 For more information about how to advocate for better Early Voting Plans, please contact firstname.lastname@example.org or call 888-OUR-VOTE.